TT-ReBORN/Georgia-ReBORN/README.md

 ![BiographyLyrics](https://i.ibb.co/fddMnxc/George-Re-BORN-Biography-And-Lyrics-Animation.webp)

 Georgia-ReBORN supports 4k resolutions and will adjust theme elements based on DPI and screen size.
 Fullscreen mode is also supported!
-There are 6 pre-defined sizes ( Options -> Change Player Size ), 3 for FULL HD and below and 3 for 4K resolution and higher.
+There are 6 predefined sizes ( Options -> Change Player Size ), 3 for FULL HD and below and 3 for 4K resolution and higher.
-These pre-defined sizes are restricted, if you have a monitor capable of 1920 x 1200 and below the first 3 are available, if you have a monitor capable of 4K resolution and higher the other 3 are available.
+These predefined sizes are restricted, if you have a monitor capable of 1920 x 1200 and below, the first 3 are available.
+If you have a monitor capable of 4K resolution and higher, the other 3 are available.<br />
 You can of course resize foobar to your liking, but it has minimum size restrictions ( Player Size 'Small' ) to prevent button and text overlapping.

 There is also a mini compact player ala Winamp ( Options -> Change Layout Mode -> Playlist Mode ).<br />